 If the Structured Data Testing Tool does not accurately display the microdata filtered results, how can I tell what Google’s Crawler is seeing?

-From here you will see the html for the site.
-At the very top if you right click on the tag that begins with “ <html ” and go to Copy then click on Copy element this will copy the page’s code.
+From here, you will see the html for the site.
+At the very top, if you right-click on the tag that begins with “ <html ” and go to Copy, then click on Copy element, this will copy the page’s code.

 Additionally, you may notice that this shows the preview button when there are duplicate products.
 Please see our previous blog post, Strange Behaviors in Google’s Structured Data Testing Tool, on this and other odd behaviors seen with Google’s Structured Data Testing Tool.

-SEOs still prefer Google’s Structured Data Testing Tool to the Schema Markup Validator, as the SMV currently only shows schema.org syntax errors and not eligibility for rich results.
+SEOs still prefer Google’s Structured Data Testing Tool to the Schema Markup Validator, as the SMV currently only shows schema.org syntax errors and is not eligible for rich results.
 Google’s Rich Results Test, however, does show rich result eligibility!
 At Schema App, we see schema markup as an iterative process.
 We use errors in structured data markup as content opportunities to make your markup more robust and comprehensive.
 Maximize your results from structured data by getting started with our technical experts today!

 Start reaching your online business goals with structured data.